gregurco/jobeet-tutorial/docs/days/day-7.md

             sluggable: true
 ```

-Slug will be stored in DB and we need field for it.
+Slug will be stored in DB, and we need field for it.
 Add `slug` field in `Category` entity:
 ```php
 // ...
 use Gedmo\Mapping\Annotation as Gedmo;